 Human sexuality and sexual orientation are addressed in various courses in several academic departments.
 Students are always encouraged to ask questions and participate fully in class.
 Where extended discussion of any disputed matter is called for, faculty are committed to approach the topic from a biblical perspective, taking all relevant viewpoints into account.
 Being at the crossroads of ideas is vital if we are to offer our students an education that is Christian, Reformed, and constructively engaged with the complexities of the world we live in.
 Such an environment enables students to be agents of renewal in the church, the academy, and in society, in keeping with Calvin’s mission.

-For a detailed description of academic freedom at Calvin College, see Confessional Commitment and Academic Freedom at Calvin College and Strengthening Procedures around Confessional Commitment and Academic Freedom.
+For a detailed description of academic freedom at Calvin College, see Confessional Commitment and Academic Freedom at Calvin College.